awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 **Warning**
 Additional fees are incurred when using EBS\-optimized instances\.
 For more information, see [ EBS\-Optimized Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#EBSOptimized) in the *Amazon Elastic Compute Cloud User Guide*\.

-Because you cannot override PIOPS settings in an auto scaling launch configuration, the AMI in your launch configuration must have been configured with a block device mapping that specifies the desired PIOPS\.
+Because you cannot override PIOPS settings in an Auto Scaling launch configuration, the AMI in your launch configuration must have been configured with a block device mapping that specifies the desired PIOPS\.
 You can do this by creating your own EC2 AMI with the following characteristics:
 + An instance type of `m1.large` or greater\.
 This is required for EBS optimization\.
 + An EBS\-backed AMI with a volume type of "io1" and the number of IOPS you want for the Auto Scaling\-launched instances\.
 + The size of the EBS volume must accommodate the IOPS you need\.
 There is a 10 : 1 ratio between IOPS and Gibibytes \(GiB\) of storage, so for 100 PIOPS, you need at least 10 GiB storage on the root volume\.